BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 The API will now be available at `http://localhost:8002/djangoapi/apis/v1/`

 Now you can develop the application and Django will "hot-reload" as you change code; this saves a lot of developer time because you do not have to re-build the image to test it every time.

 ### Run pre-baked image on your Local PC with Docker-compose

 Once we are satisfied that the application has been developed to our satisfaction we should test its pre-baked image locally.
-The pre-baked immutable image is what gets passed from development to qa and finally to production without being changed, so its quite useful to be able to quickly spin up the pre-baked image on our local PC via docker-compose.
+The pre-baked immutable image is what gets passed from development to qa and finally to production without being changed, so it is quite useful to be able to quickly spin up the pre-baked image on our local PC via docker-compose and test everything works before deploying it to QA and production.

 We can use `docker-compose` to run the todo API and the Postgres database on our local PC, like so: